JudBie/Internal-Security-Audit/README.md

 ## Steps

-As I went through the checklist and wrote my recommendations, I read the "Botium Toys: Scope, goals, and risk assessment report" (given my the IT department of Botium Toys) which helped me to complete the project.
+As I went through the checklist and wrote my recommendations, I read the "Botium Toys: Scope, goals, and risk assessment report" (given by the IT department of Botium Toys) which helped me to complete the project.

 *Ref 1: Controls Assessment Checklist*